 Tip from Carl the Carrot: Avoid the pitfall of jumping to conclusions.
 Being aware of stereotypes will mean you will not D.I.E. but survive your cultural experiences.

 Vincent van Gogh painted a famous picture called “The Potato Eaters”.
 Van Gogh said that he wanted to depict Dutch peasants as they really were: to convey the idea that they ate the potatoes with the same hands that they used to pick the potatoes and work the land.

 Examples like van Gogh’s painting can begin to give people a clichéd and general idea or assumption of what a people or culture is like.
 Are the Dutch a bunch of potato eaters?
 Probably as much as the French must eat frogs legs or the Russians only drink vodka.
 We often follow our pre-conceived ideas about a culture which can lead to miscommunication and then mistrust.

 It is sometimes too easy to think in stereotypes.
 “Well of course he would react like that he is an Italian after all!”
 Culture is just one part of how we should look at people.
-Culture influences people’s behaviour, along with other factors such as personality and human nature.
+Culture influences people’s behavior, along with other factors such as personality and human nature.
 The following graph represents these three levels of uniqueness in human mental programming:

 Expanding on the three levels of uniqueness in human mental programming, when Popeye utters this famous catchphrase he is of course not talking about the vegetable yam, but affirming that he is who he is: a reference perhaps to his culture and a request for understanding.